chayeoi/til/git/examples-of-commit-message.md

 * fix: Accept arguments other than objects in `createContext`
 * fix: Make `initialAction` on `useContextReducer` synchronous on render
+* fix: Ensure null is never put into visited types memory
+* fix: resolve value to a proper node instead of an array (#278)
+* fix: extract display name correctly even if components are wrapped (#277)

 ### docs